mindspore-ai/mindspore/model_zoo/lenet_quant/README.md

 ## Description

-Training LeNet with MNIST dataset in MindSpore with quantization aware trainging.
+Training LeNet with MNIST dataset in MindSpore with quantization aware training.

 This is the simple and basic tutorial for constructing a network in MindSpore with quantization aware.

 In this tutorial, you will:

-1. Train a Mindspore fusion model for MNIST from scratch using `nn.Conv2dBnAct` and `nn.DenseBnAct`.
+1. Train a MindSpore fusion model for MNIST from scratch using `nn.Conv2dBnAct` and `nn.DenseBnAct`.
 2. Fine tune the fusion model by applying the quantization aware training auto network converter API `convert_quant_network`, after the network convergence then export a quantization aware model checkpoint file.
 3. Use the quantization aware model to create an actually quantized model for the Ascend inference backend.
 4. See the persistence of accuracy in inference backend and a 4x smaller model.
 To see the latency benefits on mobile, try out the Ascend inference backend examples.